chhuang-one/sqxclib/doc/SqStorage.md

 ## updateField (Where conditions)

 sq_storage_update_field() is similar to sq_storage_update_all().
-User must append list of field's offset after parameter 'SQL statement' and the last argument must be -1.
+It can update specific columns by appending field's offset to its arguments, but the last argument must be -1.

 use C functions